cozy/cozy-stack/docs/konnectors_design.md

 The konnector will be run with the following environment variables :

-- COZY_TOKEN
+- COZY_CREDENTIALS : containing the response to Oauth request as json string
 - COZY_URL : to know what instance is running the konnector
-- KONNECTOR_CREDENTIALS : as a json string with all the values from the account associated to the konnector.
+- COZY_FIELDS : as a json string with all the values from the account associated to the  konnector.
+This should correspond to fields defined in the manifest.konnectors with the "fields" attribute.

 In the end of the konnector execution (or timeout), the logs are read in the log.txt file and added to the konnector own log file (in VFS) and the run directory is then destroyed.